Tirth-22/Weather-Checker/README.md

+# Currently Working on it and your suggestion are most welcome
 # 🌤️ Java Swing Weather App

 A simple desktop application built with Java Swing that provides a basic interface to display weather information.
 Currently, it demonstrates user input handling and UI design using Java Swing components.